Summer Financial Aid

 Types of Available Summer Aid

 Year-round Pell is back!
-Many current Federal Pell Grant recipients will be eligible to receive an additional Pell Grant payment during summer 18.
+Many current Federal Pell Grant recipients will be eligible to receive an additional Pell Grant payment for Summer School.
 This is beneficial for students who wish to enroll in summer classes and accelerate the pace to graduation.

 - meet all the Basic Student Eligibility criteria: https://studentaid.ed.gov/sa/types/grants-scholarships/pell;